Chinese official urges more contacts with Taiwan politicians | Taiwan News

-BEIJING (AP) — A top Chinese official is calling for more contacts between politicians in mainland China and Taiwan amid ongoing tensions between the sides.
+BEIJING (AP) — A top Chinese official called for more contacts between politicians in mainland China and Taiwan despite Beijing's ongoing refusal to engage with the self-governing island's president.

 The head of China's legislative advisory body, Yu Zhengsheng, said Friday that China continues its firm opposition to Taiwan's formal independence and insistence that its leaders accept that the self-governing island is part of China.